ClemGavoille/performance_projection_sc2024/README.md

 Installing client for Operational Intensity analysis
 ----------------------------------------

-Run
+Run from dynamorio/clients

 ```
 cmake -DDynamoRIO_DIR="<path>/<to>/<dynamorio>/<root>/cmake" clients/ ; make
 ```

-Compiled libraries will be found in ./bin/lib${client_name}.so.
+Compiled libraries will be found in dynamorio/clients/bin/lib${client_name}.so.

 Make sure to use a recent compiler for compiling clients (aka not the default gcc 4.8.5) (use -DCMAKE_CXX_COMPILER and -DCMAKE_C_COMPILER flags).

 We have two versions of our clients: normal and genesis.

 genesis client disable processing of SVE scatter_gather instructions because of unsupported instructions by current version of DynamoRIO.
 It should be fixed in later releases.
+The impact of skipping these instructions is minimal when compared with cache numbers obtained with linux perf.

 Running Operational Intensity analysis